PhD in International Relations

 Engage in problem-driven research with a truly global focus

-The Doctor of Philosophy (Ph.D.) program in International Relations trains scholars to conduct cutting-edge, interdisciplinary research across key areas of international affairs and political science.
-A combination of in depth, hands-on fieldwork and comprehensive theoretical study helps our Ph.D. students to uncover the meaningful questions that ultimately shape both their future research and their careers.
+The Doctor of Philosophy (PhD) program in International Relations trains scholars to conduct cutting-edge, interdisciplinary research across key areas of international affairs and political science.
+A combination of in-depth hands-on fieldwork and comprehensive theoretical study enables Fletcher's PhD students to uncover the meaningful questions that ultimately shape both their future research and their careers.

 Developing tomorrow's thought leaders

-With approximately 60 students engaged in coursework or research at any given time, the Ph.D. program is an integral and vibrant component of the Fletcher community.
+With approximately 50 students engaged in coursework or research, the PhD program is an integral and vibrant component of the Fletcher community.
 Working alongside our world-renowned faculty, Fletcher doctoral candidates acquire the theoretical and practical skills needed to produce research that will help shape future discourse on international relations.
-After completing their degrees, our graduates go on to successful high-level careers in academia, research, non-profit organizations, government, and the private sector.
+After completing their degrees, graduates go on to successful high-level careers in academia and research, and in the non-profit, government, and private sectors.

 - Comparative and Regional Studies